Associate in Science in Natural Science

 Required: Three (3) credits

 Biological or Physical Sciences (DB, DP)

 Required for Physical Science, and Information and Communication Technology Concentrations: Three (3) credits

 Elective Requirements: Natural Science Electives

-Required for Biological Science and Physical Science Concentrations.
+Required for Biological Sciences and Physical Sciences Concentrations.
 Natural Science Electives are required in addition to the required Concentration courses (not required for Engineering, and Information and Communication Technology Concentrations).

 Elective Requirements: General Electives

 Transfer-level courses (100 and 200-level courses) in any field to achieve a total of 60 credits.

 For students pursuing the Biological Sciences Concentration, CHEM 161 fulfills the DP (Physical Science Diversification) for the Biological or Physical Sciences Diversification Requirements.